Borrow £250 to £3,000

 Can I co-sign a loan application?

-Not all lenders will be willing to accept a co-signed loan application.
-However, those that do permit this practice will normally state that you are only allowed to co-sign with a immediate family member.
-There may be some instances where exceptions will be made, but you will have to enquire when applying.
+Not all lenders really are willing to accept a co-signed loan application.
+However, those that do permit or recommend this practice will normally state that you are only allowed to co-sign with an immediate family member.
+There may be some instances where exceptions will be made easy, but you will have to enquire when applying.

 How much can I apply for?

 When applying for loans, it’s strongly recommended that you don’t request more than you will be able to repay with ease each week or month.
-You will have to give information about your income and how much you pay out each month for bills and other expenses.
+You will have to give useful information about your income and how much you pay out each month for bills, credit cards and other expenses.
 Once your application has been submitted, the online system will help determine a realistic amount of money for you to borrow.

 Why was my application declined?

-If your applications for guarantor loans have been declined, there is usually a good reason.
-In many cases, it can be because you don’t earn enough income or you have not provided all of the information that was required on the application form.
+If your applications for guarantor loan have been declined, there is usually a good reason for everything.
+In many cases, it can be because you don’t earn enough income or you have not provided or share all of the useful information that was required on the application form.

 Can I reapply after being turned down?

 Yes!
-If your application was declined because you didn’t provide all of the required information, you can reapply when you complete the form again.
-If you reapply, it’s essential that you include all of the information needed by lenders to process your request.
+If your application was declined because you didn’t provide all of the required or necessary information, you can already reapply when you complete the form again.
+If you reapply, it’s helpful if you include all of the information needed by lenders to process your request.